 Offered fall semester each year

-The departmental honors program is a one-year program taken during the senior year.
-If admitted, students write a thesis in both semesters of the senior year, or they may propose to write the thesis in one semester.
-Admission requires a grade point average of 3.5 inside and outside the major.
+The History honors program is a one-year program taken during the senior year.
+If admitted, students write a thesis in both semesters of the senior year, or they may propose to write the thesis in one semester, in each case for eight credits.
+Admission requires a grade-point average of 3.5 inside and outside the major.

 If you would like to be considered for the honors program, meet with a faculty member in the history department to discuss your ideas and develop a proposal with the assistance of the potential thesis supervisor, during the spring semester of your junior year.
 Your proposal should include a full description of your topic, your planned research methodology (the breadth of sources you will use and how), a brief description of how your project fits into the historical scholarship on this topic, and a preliminary bibliography (including primary and secondary sources).
 The college requires that the faculty supervisor for the thesis be a member of the department, although you may have a second reader in another department or program.
 Submit your proposal to the Director of Honors in the History Department before the end of classes in your junior year, with the thesis supervisor’s signature.